hygoh2k/dumbo/README.md

   "PostImageUrl": "3/image"
 }

-<imgur_api_token>: See https://apidocs.imgur.com on requesting the tokens from imgur
+<imgur_api_token>: The oauth2 access token.
+See https://apidocs.imgur.com for requesting the tokens from imgur.